inexio/thola-ansible/collection/README.md

 # Thola-ansible

 This is a [collection](https://galaxy.ansible.com/inexio/thola) of ansible modules that uses Thola to retrieve data about network devices.
-Thola is an open-source tool for monitoring network devices written in Go.
+Thola is a new open source tool for identifying, reading and monitoring network devices.

 If you are interested in Thola have a look at our [website](https://thola.io/) and the [repository](https://github.com/inexio/thola).

 ## Modules
+Modules are separated in read, check and identify.
 Currently the following modules are available:

+### Read Modules

 Module                                   | Description
 -----------------------------------------|---------------------------------------------------------